YMPort/MGEED/README.md

 Emotion: The emotion is one of the 7-class categorical affective states (1:neutral; 2:happy; 3:sad; 4:angry; 5:fear; 6:disgust and 7:surprise).

 --------------------------------------------------------------

+Access to MGEED database:

+Please download the End User License Agreement (eula.pdf), complete the agreement and return it to Prof. Hui Yu, hui.yu@port.ac.uk.
+Once the signed agreement is received and approved, you will receive instructions to download the database.